Buying a Phone Through Your Business in the UK: Save 20%+ on Tax in 2025/26

 For most businesses, a dedicated business phone contract is the smarter choice — both financially and operationally.

-If you’ve decided to purchase a phone through your limited company, follow these steps to ensure you maximise tax benefits and stay compliant:
+If you’ve decided that buying a phone through your business is the right move for your limited company, follow these steps to ensure you maximise tax benefits and stay compliant:

 Step 1: Choose the Right Phone and Plan